Dulcy (play): Background

 Dulcinea was a fictional bromide, created by newspaper columnist Franklin P. Adams for use in his column The Conning Tower, which ran in the New-York Tribune.
 His contribution was acknowledged in programs and on the title page of the published play, and more substantially with 10% of the author royalties.

-Producer George C. Tyler had given drama critic George S. Kaufman his start in playwriting, with an assignment to add a part for Lynn Fontanne to a play called Someone in the House, by Larry Evans and Walter Percival.
+Producer George C. Tyler had given drama critic George S. Kaufman his start in playwriting, with an assignment to add a part for Lynn Fontanne in the play called Someone in the House, by Larry Evans and Walter Percival.
 Kaufman, who had been Adams' protege, gave Fontanne's character a personality based on Dulcinea.
-The play didn't last long, but Tyler was impressed by Kaufman's work.
-He asked him to write a whole play for Fontanne.
+The play had a short run, but Tyler was impressed by Kaufman's work.
+He asked Kaufman to write an entire play for Fontanne.
 Kaufman was willing, but wanted Marc Connelly as collaborator.
-Tyler agreed, but when the play was ready, he couldn't find a theater in New York or Chicago with an open schedule.
-He then persuaded H. H. Frazee to present it at his Cort Theatre in Chicago and Frazee Theatre in New York, in return for 50% of Tyler's interest in the play.
+Tyler agreed, but when the play was ready, he was unable to find a bookable theater in New York or Chicago.
+H. H. Frazee was persuaded to stage it at his Cort Theatre in Chicago and Frazee Theatre in New York, for 50% of Tyler's interest in the play.

-Tyler and Frazee announced the play on January 10, 1921, with an initial presentation scheduled for Chicago during February, but no New York performance until the following season.
+Tyler and Frazee announced the play on January 10, 1921, with an initial presentation scheduled for Chicago during February; New York performances would be in the following season.
 By January 19, 1921, casting was completed and rehearsals scheduled to begin January 24, 1921.